Shawn-Kim96/rsi_divergence_detector/README.md

 ### Run Main Application
 The main entry point for the application is located in src/main.py.
-This script trains the model using prepared data (`price_data.pickle`, `divergence_data.pickle`)
+This script trains the model using prepared data **Make sure** you have your data ready
+- `data/processed_data/training_data.pickle`
+- `data/processed_data/divergence_data.pickle`

+It is much faster if you have dataset in `data/training_data`
+- `data/training_data/train_dataset.pickle`
+- `data/training_data/valid_dataset.pickle`
+- `data/training_data/test_dataset.pickle`

 ```bash
 python src/main.py
 ```

+This code will start training the model.
+- TODO: should update main script for various parameter tuning.

 ### Notebook Analysis
 Explore the notebooks/ directory for step-by-step data analysis, divergence testing, and visualization.
 The following notebooks are included: